hynek/structlog/docs/why.md

 ## Easier Logging

-You can stop writing prose and start thinking in terms of an event that happens in the context of key/value pairs:
+You can stop writing prose and start thinking in terms of an event that happens in the context of key / value pairs:

 ```pycon
 >>> from structlog import get_logger